Gabriel-403/js-sequelize-adapter/README.md

 	// The adapter will use the MySQL database named "casbin".
-	// If it doesn't exist, the adapter will create it automatically. const adapter = new Adapter('database', 'username', 'password', {host: 'localhost', dialect: 'mysql', port: 3306}) // Your driver and data source. const enforcer = new Enforcer('examples/rbac_model.conf', adapter)
+	// If it doesn't exist, the adapter will create it automatically. const adapter = new Adapter('database', 'username', 'password', {host: 'localhost', dialect: 'mysql', port: 3306}) // Your driver and data source. await adapter.init() // init your db connection and table const enforcer = new Enforcer('rbac_model.conf', adapter)
+	const enforcer = new Enforcer('examples/rbac_model.conf', adapter)
+  await enforcer.initialize() // init enforcer policy

 	// Or you can use an existing DB "abc" like this:
 	// The adapter will use the table named "casbin_rule".
 	// If it doesn't exist, the adapter will create it automatically.
 	// adapter = sequelizeadapter.newAdapter("mysql", "mysql_username:mysql_password@tcp(127.0.0.1:3306)/abc", true)

 	// Load the policy from DB.
 	enforcer.loadPolicy()